 In Other Media

-Ms. America is a playable character in the Lego Avengers game.
+- Ms. America is a playable character in the Lego Marvel's Avengers game.

-America Chavez is a playable character in the game.
+- America Chavez is a playable character in the Marvel Avengers Academy game.
 She was released during the "A-Force" event.
 Her recruitment quest is Get America Chavez!
 She is voiced by Sandra Espinoza.

-America Chavez is a playable character in the game.
+- America Chavez is a playable character in Marvel Puzzle Quest.
 Her bio in the game says: Born in an alternate dimension called the Utopian Parallel, America Chavez ran away from home after a rift in her world risked its destruction.
 Gifted with flight, durability, and an insatiable need to punch things, America roams the multiverse to defeat evil and find her place as a Super Hero.